danjohnson3141/Jekyll-Test/Parameters.md

 * (sponsor):id - Integer, passed in through the URL.
 Is derived from the 'id' field on the the 'app_sponsors' table.

+* :user_connection_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'user_connection' table.

 * :user_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'users' table.

 =